 Experienced truckers may want to consider becoming an owner-operator.
-Unlike working for a company, this position requires investing in a truck and investing in your own cost of living and benefits, like health insurance.
-Once you do, you can pocket an enormous profit after fuel and other expenses.
-Many owner-operator truckers make more than $100,000 per year.
+This position requires investing in your own truck as well as other expenses like health insurance.
+Once you do, you can pocket the enormous profit that you’ll generate after paying for fuel and other expenses.

-How to Train for a 6 Figure Salary Career in Tech
+How to Train For a Six-Figure Salary Career in Tech

 If you’re interested in a tech career, pursuing an undergraduate degree, or attending a coding bootcamp is your way in.
 While much has been said about the former, coding bootcamp education is quickly rising as a viable path to a lucrative career.

 Attending a coding bootcamp is a proven way to break into tech, especially if you have no prior experience in the industry.
 Before you jump in, it’s essential to prepare for enrollment.

 Coding bootcamps are one of the fastest tracks to achieving a tech career, and one that pays six figures.
 If you’re looking for a challenge and a way to pocket that big paycheck, start learning now.

 Earning a 6 figure income is usually the epitome of success for many.
 A six-figure salary is definitely good pay but you do have to take into account other factors.
 These include geography, cost of living, and the size of your household.
 If you want to save more of your income, consider living in less expensive cities.

 Jobs that pay 7 figures a year include working as a corporate CEO, an investment banker, a professional athlete, and a law firm partner.

 Yes.
 Tech jobs are generally considered to be 6 figure jobs due to the high demand, remuneration, and bonuses they receive.
 Among the highest-paid tech professionals are data scientists, big data engineers, software architects, and product managers.